awesome-automations/awesome-automations.github.io/_posts/design/2015-10-16-pass-list-2-scripts.md

 ---
 layout: page-fullwidth
 title: "Passing a list as parameters to scripts"
-subheadline: "Passing list to Scripts & Automations"
+subheadline: "Passing list to Scripts and Automations"
 meta_teaser: "Want to pass list items as parameters to the scripts?"
 teaser: "Want to pass list items as parameters to the scripts?"
 comments: true